 Harm van den Berg

-drawing painting sound exhibitions texts about contact
+drawing sound exhibitions news texts about contact

 Short Circuit, 2025, high-end speaker monitor, looped sound (115 audio fragments played randomly), 120 x 35 x 30 cm